audunhalland/entrait/README.md

 While this is a limitation, it is not necessarily a bad one.
 One might say that a layered application architecture should never contain cycles.
 If you do need recursive algorithms, you could model this as utility functions outside of the entraited APIs of the application.

+[^1]: Literally, out of the [Box]!
+In entrait version 0.7 and newer, asynchronous functions are zero-cost by default.

 <!-- cargo-rdme end -->